- Sturdy aluminum monorail that keeps it steady and stable on the floor

 The videos include a tutorial that helps you master your technique and a warm-up that includes rowing drills and a pressure test.
 The workout proper includes action-packed high-energy training that, surprisingly, suits both beginners and advanced exercisers.
 You also get a cool-down video and functional body stretch after the workout.

-If you’re curious about IndoRow and ShockWave, we’ll discuss both workout DVDs in separate reviews in the future, so look out for that.
+If you’re curious about IndoRow and ShockWave, we will discuss both workout DVDs in separate reviews in the future, so look out for that.

-The WaterRower GX is available on Amazon for slightly less than the Natural series.
+The WaterRower GX is available on Amazon for around $1,010, a price slightly less than the Natural series.
 This includes free shipping to anywhere in the United States and a 1-year warranty on all wooden and metal components.

 If you register your rower with the company within the first year of purchase, your warranty will automatically be upgraded to five years for the wooden parts and three years for the metal components.